 - Very well connected with other educators on Twitter.
 He has promoted every student in the class using his connections to help us build professional connections and build a professional online presence.

-My @EdMethods students and I [@edteck] are proud to be guest hosts for Twitter #sschat on Monday November 3, 2014 from 7-8 PM (eastern).
-That night is election eve ’14 and our topic will be very timely - “Teaching Politics, Controversy and Civic Engagement.”
-Here's our questions:
+Join my EdMethods as the co-hosts of Twitter #sschat on Monday November 3, 2014 from 7-8 PM (eastern).
+That night is election eve ’14 and our topic will be very timely – “Teaching Politics, Controversy and Civic Engagement.”

 I learned to be an instructional designer – an architect of learning environments.
 I designed lesson “spaces” where the thinking was being done by my students.
 By “flipping” a few instructional components and providing a student-driven evaluation, my students will be at the heart of the lesson.
 I’ll be floating at the periphery.
 Here’s how.

 Join us at NWRESD Hillsboro OR.
 (Portland) Feb 2015 (dates TBA) for 2 and a half days of engaging hands-on workshops that will give you the ideas, tools and support to flip your class.
 Open to K-12 teachers and administrators (All tech and flip experience levels welcome) / Cascade Technology Alliance